|Mountain Magic cherry tomato grown under lights|

 |An industrial clamp light|

 Update: January 2017.
 I could not resist planting a cherry tomato seed (Mountain Magic) much too early.
 Below is a picture of the plant at about 4 weeks.
 At the first site of the stem, before it even fully emerged from the ground, the lights were on.
 They shine for about 16 hours a day.
 If the leaves are too close to the lights they dry and crisp, so I keep the bulbs at least 4 inches away.
-The extra heat is a plus near the cold windows, but if too close the leaves will be damaged.
-As the daylight hours lengthen, the sunlight from the window compliments the artificial light.
+On the other hand, the extra heat is a plus near the cold windows.

 |Tomato plant - 4 weeks- under lights- next to window in mid January.|